Today I’m going to show you how to build your email list (FAST).

 And it took my subscriber numbers from 35/day to 75/day.

-In fact, that simple-looking popup has added over 3600 new subscribers to my email list over the last 3-months.
+In fact, that simple-looking popup added over 3600 new subscribers to my email list in 3 months.

 Although I’m happy with those results, I’m excited to tell you that I’ve discovered a way to make popups even more powerful.